CuadrosNicolas/Python-Command-Function/README.md

 3
 ```
 Now it's the right output !
-cmdfunc uses the type annotation for parsing the raw input allowing a great flexibility in time if you change your signature.
+autofunccli uses the type annotation for parsing the raw input allowing a great flexibility in time if you change your signature.

 Accepted type are the following :
 ```python